LeeT27/scatterV/README.md

 ```
 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/db72ffdd-5fc8-4cce-9310-b30e35463949" />

 Haha.
 Insanely large waveform.
 The first sample iteration loop took ~10,000 clock cycles, and EDAPlayground doesn't want to show more than 20,000 clock cycles.
 Moving forward, I will only stick with FPGA demos for this program because the abundance of data to be displayed on EDA.
-As I zoom in, the behaviour is working correctly for the one cycle, where it is correctly squaring two random numbers between 0 and 255, adding them, and then correctly comparing the sum to the threshold of 65025 to determine if it's a hit or a miss.
+As I zoom in, the behaviour is working correctly for the one cycle, where it is correctly squared two random numbers between 0 and 255, added them to get 45370, and then correctly determined that the value is less than the threshold of 65025, counting as a hit.
+Therefore, both sample count and hit count were incremented.

 ### Part 1 Reflection Notes
 - It felt like a big jump going from my old custom ISA CPU to the official RISC-V ISA because of new instruction types such as branching, upper intermediates, and JALR